Vikas-sm-0017/Beverages-vending-machine/README.md

-Beverages Vending Machine
+# Beverages Vending Machine

-This is a simple command-line C program simulating a beverages vending machine.
-Users can select from three types of beverages (Coffee, Tea, and Soda) and choose their sizes.
-The program displays the price of the selected beverage and allows users to confirm their selection before proceeding.
+This project is a simple command-line Beverages Vending Machine implemented in C. It allows users to select from a variety of beverages, choose sizes, specify sugar preferences for applicable drinks, and handles payment and transaction logging.

-Features
+## Features

-Menu Options:
-Coffee
-Tea
-Soda
-Exit
-Size Options:
-Small
-Medium
-Large
-Prices:
-Coffee: Small - Rs 30, Medium - Rs 40, Large - Rs 50
-Tea: Small - Rs 25, Medium - Rs 35, Large - Rs 45
-Soda: Small - Rs 20, Medium - Rs 30, Large - Rs 40
+- Offers five types of beverages: Coffee, Tea, Soda, Apple Juice, and Lassi.
+- Allows size selection (Small, Medium, Large) with corresponding pricing.
+- Provides sugar option for Coffee and Tea.
+- Calculates total price based on the number of cups.
+- Processes payment and calculates change.
+- Logs each transaction to a file.
+- Allows viewing of transaction history.